LZ-sudo/measurements_extraction_module/README.md

 # Measurements Extraction Module

-This module provides tools for extracting body measurements from images using Google's Mediapipe library, ArUco marker-based calibration, and computer vision techniques.
+This module provides tools for extracting body measurements from images using a hybrid approach combining RTMLib (for high-accuracy pose and hand detection) and Google MediaPipe (for segmentation and head width), with ArUco marker-based calibration for real-world scale conversion.
 It includes landmark detection, segmentation, camera calibration, and robust measurement extraction capabilities for anthropometric analysis.

 ## Module Structure